-Most people with vitiligo lose pigment in patches of normally pigmented skin, which is replaced by flat white patched with irregular borders.
-This loss of pigmentation can occur in small patches, on one side of the body or in large areas covering over 50% of the body.
+Most people with vitiligo lose pigment in patches of normally pigmented skin, which is replaced by flat, white patches with irregular borders.
+This loss of pigmentation can occur in small patches on one side of the body or in large areas covering over 50 percent of the body.
 These patches are usually areas of your body that are exposed to the sun, such as your:

-Links exist between vitiligo and other autoimmune diseases, such as alopecia areata, hyperthyroidism, Addison’s and the genetic disease pernicious anemia.
+Links exist between vitiligo and other autoimmune diseases, such as alopecia areata, hyperthyroidism, Addison’s Disease, and the genetic disease pernicious anemia.

 The main symptom of vitiligo is the absence of pigment on the skin.
 Three different patterns of depigmentation are possible:

 The generalized pattern is the most common type of vitiligo.
 Depigmentation in any of the three patterns can appear on your:

 Premature graying of scalp and facial hair can also be a sign of vitiligo.
 This includes your eyebrows and eyelashes.

 Your doctor will review your medical history and possibly test a skin sample to diagnose vitiligo.
 Family history of the condition and reports of sunburns or blistering are considered.
-According to the NIAMS, sun damage may trigger vitiligo symptoms in some patients (NIAMS).
+According to the NIAMS, sun damage may trigger vitiligo symptoms in some patients.
 A skin biopsy can reveal the complete absence of pigment and may confirm the diagnosis.

 Topical medications can be effective ways to repigment the white patches of skin.
 Topical steroid medications are used in children and adults.
 Steroids must be applied to the skin daily for at least three months before you can expect to see results.
 Steroid creams can have some adverse effects, including a thinning of the skin or streaks of color on the skin.

 In severe cases, you may elect to have surgery to try to restore normal skin tone.
 Skin grafting takes healthy skin and places it in an area that has been affected by vitiligo.
-Such surgical procedures are possibilities for people whose vitiligo has not improved despite several years of consistent treatment.However, the surgery is expensive, rarely covered by insurance, and can cause scarring.
+Such surgical procedures are possibilities for people whose vitiligo hasn’t improved despite several years of consistent treatment.
+The surgery is expensive, rarely covered by insurance, and can cause scarring.